canjs/canjs/guides/getting-started-tutorial/application-foundations.md

 you pass in all three arguments, the first will set its name, the second its `staticProperties`, and the third its `instanceProperties`.

+This pattern will apply to all objects in CanJS that have an extend function.
-In the example below, we only want to pass in `staticProperties`.
-Therefore, we must call the function as follows:
+For example, if we only want to set `staticProperties` we must call the function as follows:

 ```
 can.Construct.extend({